top of page

 Photograph of Deborah Fine's artist studio

-Despite the difficulties surrounding COVID-19, Deborah Fine has been busy in studio; nothing can stop Deborah, not even a global pandemic!
-She recently captured on film an enlightening studio tour and Q&A, in which she reflects on her process, inspirations, and shares a sneak peek of stunning works in progress.
-Take a look at a few of these fresh paintings below!
+Despite the difficulties surrounding COVID-19, nothing can stop Deborah, not even a global pandemic!
+You can learn more about her process and resilience in a filmed studio tour and Q&A, in which she reflects on her inspirations, and shares a sneak peek of stunning works.
+Take a look at a few of the paintings featured in the video below!

 Mixed media painting by Deborah Fine titled "Dust In The Wind"